The MIT Sloan MBA: What You Need To Know

 MIT Sloan is hot.
 In 2015-2016, the school saw applications to its full-time MBA program jump by a remarkable 35% to an estimated 5,740, from 4,254 a year earlier, the highest increase in-app volume for any leading business school.
-Dawna Levenson, director of admissions at Sloan, largely attributes the increase to last year’s decision to go to only one essay question, with a second required short-answer question if candidates moved forward to the interview stage.
+Dawna Levenson, director of admissions at the MIT Sloan School of Management, largely attributes the increase to last year’s decision to go to only one essay question, with a second required short-answer question if candidates moved forward to the interview stage.
 The school also last year expanded its admissions cycle to three rounds from just two, in common with most other business schools.
 Sloan used to close off its admissions cycle as early as Jan.
 8, but extended it until April 11 of this year.
 Sloan is the only Top Ten school that has not yet released its new application deadlines.

 MIT Sloan’s two-year MBA Program is comprised of a combination of case studies, team projects, lectures, live case discussions, interactions with industry leaders, and hands-on lab classes.
 Throughout the first-semester core, students build the foundation of their MIT Sloan education.
 Working with a team of five or six classmates, they gain fundamental skills through required course work in economics, accounting, managerial communication, business statistics, and organizational processes (as well as an elective in either strategic marketing or finance).

 Only one-semester long, the core allows students freedom and flexibility in pursuing their personal goals throughout the rest of the program.
 And students enjoy the company and intellectual stimulation of their cohort — a group of roughly 60 students (made up of 10-12 teams) who take their courses together.